frox-ag/dpm-json/README.md

 ## Usage
 dpmJson is available for every script section in Camunda that supports Groovy, be it a Script task, or a script in the Input/Output section of any task type.
 Entry point for the usage of its features is to wrap a supported input object with *dpmJson.read(myObject)*.
 Supported data types are:
-- LinkedHashMap (or any Map, including Groovy Map)
+-👉 LinkedHashMap (or any Map, including Groovy Map)
 ```
   def myMap = [myKey: "myValue"]
   dpmJson(myMap)
 ```
-- ArrayList (or any List, including Groovy List)
+-👉 ArrayList (or any List, including Groovy List)
 ```
   def myList = [0,1,2,3]
   dpmJson(myList)
 ```
-- JSON string
+-👉 JSON string
 ```
-  def myJsonString = "{ \"myKey\": \"myValue\" }"
+  def myJsonString = '{ "myKey": "myValue" }'
   dpmJson(myJsonString)
 ```
-- Spin JSON Object
+-👉 Spin JSON Object
 ```
   dpmJson(mySpinJsonObject)
 ```
-Initializing a dpmJson object will return a wrapped Spin Json object.
-The wrapped spin object will automatically be stored as a spin json variable in the Camunda engine *without* further serialization steps.
+Initializing a dpmJson object will return a wrapped Spin JSON object.
+The wrapped spin object will automatically be stored as a spin JSON variable in the Camunda engine *without* further serialization steps.

 TODO Note: depending on the architecture of your Camunda application the API call may differ...